-We have organized most of the neighbourhoods Streeter covers into seven larger, geographically cohesive groups we call Communities in midtown, central and east-end Toronto.
+We have organized most of the neighbourhoods Streeter covers into seven larger, geographically cohesive groups we call Community Editions in midtown, central and east-end Toronto.

 Consult the map above to see which community is yours.
 You can click on any community on the map to be taken directly to the news, views and things to do in your area.

-Or select your edition from the descriptions below.
+Or select your community edition from the descriptions below.

-DON VALLEY Community: Covers the areas on both sides of the Don Valley south of Highway 401.
+DON VALLEY: Covers the areas on both sides of the Don Valley south of Highway 401.
 It includes the neighbourhoods of Don Mills, Flemingdon Park and Graydon Hall on the west side, and Parkwoods and Victoria Village on the east side.

-FOREST HILL Community: Covers the area centred on Forest Hill to the northwest of Central Toronto.
+FOREST HILL: Covers the area centred on Forest Hill to the northwest of Central Toronto.
 It includes the neighbourhoods of Cedarvale, Humewood, Wychwood Park, Casa Loma, South Hill, Forest Hill Village, Forest Hill North and Allenby.

 LEASIDE: Covers the area to the northeast of Central Toronto and southeast of North Toronto, taking in the neighbourhoods of Leaside, Bennington Heights, North Leaside and part of Davisville near Bayview Avenue.